VisualComputing/FragmentShaders/source.md

 H:

-## Shader design patterns
+## Fragment shader design patterns

 1. Data sent from the sketch to the shaders<!-- .element: class="fragment" data-fragment-index="1"-->
 2. Passing data among shaders<!-- .element: class="fragment" data-fragment-index="2"-->
-3. Consistency of geometry operations<!-- .element: class="fragment" data-fragment-index="3"-->

 V:

-## Shader design patterns
+## Fragment shader design patterns
 ### Pattern 1: Data sent from the sketch to the shaders

 > Processing passes data to the shaders in a context sensitive way